 If you've never tried growing your own plants, give it a try!
-I'll help you every step of the way-complete instructions (including a seed starting timeline) will be on the Sticks and Stones page.
-Or register for a class through New London Adult Education; the hands-on program is held at Smith's Acres Garden Center in Niantic.
-Click here for more info!
+I'll help you every step of the way-complete instructions (including a seed starting timeline) are on the Sticks and Stones page.

 Dahlia 'Thomas Edison'

 Think they're old hat?
 Hardly!
 I decided to try growing a few after looking through an antique book all about growing dahlias; my mother purchased it in 1960 as part of a collection of books to fill her new bookcases my dad built around the fireplace.

 Written in 1912, it is simply called 'Dahlias' and is from a series titled Present Day Garden.
 The president of the National Dahlia Society at that time, George Gordon, authored the book.
 He felt that these beautiful, perfect flowers were still not as popular as other 'new' varieties of the time, and wanted to give them their due.

 Growing dahlias is easy-you can start with seeds for the small, single flowering varieties, but the large, fancy flowers are sold as tubers.
 They are fairly adaptable to soils, but require full sun and manure/compost added in fall or late winter.